 If you are on a budget, there are a few herbs that do quite well grown from seed.
 These include:

 Start your seeds indoors 10-12 weeks (or even earlier if possible) before the last frost date.
-You can start herb seeds in a greenhouse, but a sunny window will do just as well.
+You can start herb seeds in a greenhouse, but a really sunny window will do just as well.
+I recommend using grow lights if possible to prevent leggy seedlings.

 Keep the soil moist as you wait for sprouts to appear.
 Once your plant has more than two rows of leaves on the stem (and the weather is right) you can transplant it in the garden.